Hossein1998/DCOR-Graph-Anomaly-Detection/README.md

-# DCOR: Dual Contrastive Reconstruction for Graph Anomaly Detection
+# Dual contrastive learning-based reconstruction for anomaly detection in attributed networks (DCOR)

 Official implementation of **DCOR** — dual autoencoders with reconstruction-level contrast (RLC) for anomaly detection in attributed graphs.